mimblewimble/grin-rfcs/text/0000-security-subteam.md

 # Prior art
 [prior-art]: #prior-art

-grin-governance[0] and security-process[1] RFCs lay groundwork for the security-subteam RFC.
+grin-governance[0] and security-process[1] RFCs lay groundwork for the security-team RFC.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

 - Is this the most minimal model that can have long-term success for Grin's security-related decision making process?
 - Is the single-veto model sufficient for a consistent, timely decision making process?
-- If core always has at least one appointed member, and one veto gives the decision to the core team, does this significantly weaken the security subteam's purpose?
+- If core always has at least one appointed member, and one veto gives the decision to the core team, does this significantly weaken the security team's purpose?

 # Future possibilities
 [future-possibilities]: #future-possibilities